thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 export default Book;
 ```

-In the `app/components/app.jsx` file, type the following code.
+And in the `app/components/app.jsx` file, type the following code.

 ```jsx
 import Book from 'components/book';